 While superannuation and retirement savings might sound uninteresting because you can’t touch it, it’s important to remember your super is “real money” and it’s yours!

-Investment earnings within super are concessionally taxed at 15%, which may be lower than the tax you pay on investment earnings outside of super.
+Investment earnings within super are concessionally taxed at a maximum rate of 15%, which may be lower than the tax you pay on investment earnings outside of super.
 This may mean more goes toward your future than if you were to invest outside of super.1

 If you are in your 30s you currently have to wait until your 60s before you can access any amount you have saved or contributed to super, however this presents a real opportunity to set things on the right course now to allow your savings to grow into the future.